Florida DUI Traffic Stop Defense Attorneys

 Elsewhere on our website, we talk about what to do if you get pulled over and what your rights are during a traffic stop.
 Here we want to point out that the police must have a valid reason to pull you over in the first place.
 Many defendants, and many defense attorneys, take it for granted that the police had sufficient cause to make the stop, but at Meldon Law, our seasoned Florida DUI defense attorneys know that might not be the case.
 If the stop was improper, so was the arrest and the breath test and everything that flowed from it.

 Learn more below about DUI traffic stops and the legal issues they raise, and contact Meldon Law if you’ve been arrested for DUI in Florida.
-We’ll take the time to look at all aspects of your case and let you know your options for getting the best outcome available.
+Our Florida DUI traffic stop defense attorneys will take the time to look at all aspects of your case and let you know your options for getting the best outcome available.

 Why Did the Police Pull You Over?